PankratzLab/Genvisis-Docs/parse-sample-files-illumina.md

 ## Parse Sample Files (Illumina)

-#### 1.1 Marker Position file must already exist.

-Convert the .csv report files into a Genvisis native format.
+This step converts the .csv report files into a native format for Genvisis.

+#### 1.1: Marker Position file must already exist.

+#### 1.2: Create Marker Positions step [illumina-markers] must have been run already or must be selected.